Ferlab-Ste-Justine/terraform-libvirt-automation-server/README.md

 It has two kinds of workflows:
   - Static workflow defined via cloud-init that can be used to bootstrap (and change by reprovisioning the server) the etcd cluster that the server will take its configurations from.
 Note that these jobs maybe be overwriten dynamically once you have a running etcd cluster that you can read dynamic configurations from.
-  - Dynamic workflows defined in etcd.
+  - Dynamic workflows defined in either in a git repo or in an etcd key prefix.
 Systemd unit files, units on/off status, other dependent configuration files as well as optional fluent-bit output redirection are editable this way.

 The server has the following tools integrated to support terraform jobs:
 - terraform: https://www.terraform.io/